 On the 2 of December 2013, the European Commission criticized what it calls ”US large-scale espionage against citizens, businesses and leaders” in Europe.
 Danish Telenor and Vice Chairman of the Norwegian Storting’s (the government) Control and Constitutional Committee, Michael Tetzschner, is upset by FRA’s (Swedish government organization equivalent to the NSA) surveillance of our neighboring countries.

-I would be very surprised if the rest of the world does not do the same kind of work as FRA, and half of the world’s security services work with FRA, including Denmark’s and Norway’s security services.
+I would be very surprised if the rest of the world do not do the same kind of work as FRA, and half of the world’s security services work with FRA, including Denmark’s and Norway’s security services.
 A large part of Russia’s communication with the outside world takes place via Swedish cables.
 But I do not think that FRA spies on the Storting, there are still no revealing Edward Snowden documents, which speak for Swedish espionage of that kind against friendly nations and especially not Nordic neighboring countries.
 We are simply better than that.
 As we say in Sweden when we hope for something bad not to happen; Pepper, pepper, knock on wood.

 Can you explain how the Germans cannot see how they are working against their own interest?